-Down the hall, the Coffee Corner coffee shop offers Peet’s Coffee, pastries, sandwiches and grab-and-go snacks.
+Down the hall, the Coffee Corner coffee shop offers Peet’s Coffee, pastries, sandwiches, and grab-and-go snacks.

-Again, the perks of staying at a hotel near Universal Studios Hollywood include not sitting in LA traffic while trying to cross town, being close to the park with small kids in tow who might need a break or to nap, and easy access to shops and restaurants of CityWalk.
+Again, the perks of staying at a hotel near Universal Studios Hollywood include not sitting in LA traffic while trying to cross town.
+You’re close to the park if small kids need a break or a nap.
+And, you have easy access to shops and restaurants of CityWalk.

 To sum it up, it’s a midrange corporate hotel with good amenities.
 There are no five-star hotels near Universal Studios Hollywood, so if you need to stay near the park, it’s a good, comfortable choice though it won’t knock the socks off of luxury travelers.

-At the time of this writing, self-parking is $28.
-However, if driving to Universal Studios Hollywood, you’ll pay $25 to park in one of their lots anyway ($10 if arriving after 6:00 p.m.).
+At the time of this writing, self-parking is $30.
+However, if driving to Universal Studios Hollywood, you’ll pay $25 to park in one of their lots anyway ($10 if arriving after 6 p.m.).

 Guests without cars can rent them through the hotel via Enterprise Rent-A-Car.

-Book Hilton Universal City
+Book Hilton Los Angeles/Universal City